snorain/snorain.github.io/docs/README.md

 # snorain
-this is the github page for the Testsnorain website.
+this is the github page for the snorain website.